 The Buhoma Community Village Walk with your guide begins at Buhoma Community Rest Camp and is most informative, rewarding to the average visitor.
 It will amaze you how resourceful the local people are as you see and learn their ways.

-First stop is observing women create handicrafts at the crafts center and of you of course can buy some of them and those creating the baskets and other crafts will be most appreciative.
+The first stop is observing women create handicrafts at the crafts center, and of you, of course, can buy some of them, and those creating the baskets and other crafts will be most appreciative.

-A waterfall in the middle of the farmland and you can also see how hard women are working in the fields tending to their crops.
+A waterfall in the middle of the farmland provides a respite for the eyes.
+You will also see how hard women are working in the fields tending to their crops, eking out an existence.
 There is no rotor-tiller – just a hoe and hard work.

-In season see how tea is picked and how just the newest leaves area picked by the skilled pickers.
-These cool hillsides lend themselves to growing a wonderful variety of tea – and certainly you can take some home and enjoy it back in your country and as you sip it – you can recall your time at Bwindi Impenetrable Forest.
+In season see how tea is picked and how the skilled pickers pick just the newest leaves.
+These serene hillsides lend themselves to growing an excellent variety of tea – and indeed, you can take some home and enjoy it back in your country.
+As you sip it – you can recall your time at Bwindi Impenetrable Forest.

-Stop along the Muyaga River and see women washing clothes in the traditional way by hand – there is no whirlpool washing machine here – just hands – look on the rocks and you will see hundreds of multi-color butterflies – a beautiful sight.
+Stop along the Muyaga River and see women traditionally washing clothes by hand – there is no whirlpool washing machine here – just hands – look on the rocks, and you will see hundreds of multi-color butterflies – a beautiful sight.

-Stop in the middle of a Banana plantation where there is local brewing demonstration using Bananas including the distilling of a local gin made from Bananas (Waragi-a term that comes from War Gin as Ugandan soldiers returned from WWII – they coined it such).
-Uganda is the original Banana Republic in a literal sense and produces more Bananas (over 50 varieties) than any other country except Brazil, not bad for a country the size of the state of Oregon.
-Also you can sample the local beer made from Bananas – Heineken watch out – here comes-Bwindi Banana Brew-soon to be marketed worldwide.
+Stop in the middle of a Banana plantation where there is local brewing demonstration using Bananas, including the distilling of a local gin made from Bananas (Waragi-a term that comes from War Gin as Ugandan soldiers returned from WWII – they coined it such).
+Uganda is the original Banana Republic in a literal sense.
+It produces more Bananas (over 50 varieties) than any other country except Brazil, not bad for a country the size of the state of Oregon.
+Also, you can sample the local beer made from Bananas – Heineken watch out – here comes-Bwindi Banana Brew-soon to be marketed worldwide.

 Traditional Healer -no, he is not a witch doctor but someone who knows what to use from the forest for ailments – you will be amazed at this informative demonstration.

-Visit the local Mukono Primary School and meet children and the teachers – amazing how one can learn without electricity, lights, computers – but the most amazing thing is the wonderful spirit of the children.
+Visit the local Mukono Primary School and meet children and the teachers – amazing how one can learn without electricity, lights, computers – but the most fantastic thing is the beautiful spirit of the children.

 Last – there is a visit to the Batwa Pygmy community – the original people of the forest – those who lost their homes when Bwindi Impenetrable Forest National Park was created – ending with traditional dancing.

-3 hours of informative enjoyment – a most rewarding walk and by taking this walk you directly supported the local community.
-This village walk can also be taken on a mountain bike guided tour through “Ride for a Woman” self-help project.
+Three hours of informative enjoyment – a most rewarding walk, and by taking this walk, you directly supported the local community.
+This village walk can also be made on a mountain bike guided tour through the “Ride for a Woman” self-help project.